Introduction to geodata and layers#

 Old, simple raster file format, always with georeferenced data

-The figure below summarizes the different data formats for raster and vector data commonly used in GIS.
+Fig. 24 summarizes the different data formats for raster and vector data commonly used in GIS.

 ../../_images/en_data_formats.png

-Fig. 22 The main geographical data formats.
+Fig. 24 The main geographical data formats.
 Source: CartONG#

 The layer concept#

-GIS-software helps us visualise geographic data.
+GIS software helps us visualise geographic data.
 It does so by displaying the geometries or raster cells on a 2D canvas.
 However, when creating a map, we are using multiple datasets at once.
 Every type of geographic data, such as raster data, polygons, points, or lines, is usually stored inside a layer.
 Each layer consists of geographic objects of the same type (line, polygon, raster, …).
-GIS-software displays these layers on top of each other and lets you rearrange the order of these layer, in order to create insightful maps.
-[1]
+GIS software displays these layers on top of each other and let’s you rearrange the order of these layer, in order to create insightful maps.

 By adding different layers, you build your map and can combine information from different sources.
 With those, you can then perform analyses or adapt the representation by using symbols and colors.